Skip to main content

 Step 3: Prototype, Test, and Iterate

-Next, create prototypes of your vision and test them with users.
-This iterative process of design, test, and redesign helps ensure that your visionary product is not only innovative but also intuitive and user-friendly.
-User feedback can illuminate areas of friction or confusion that need to be refined.
+Create prototypes of your vision and test them with users.
+This iterative process helps ensure that your visionary product is not only innovative but also intuitive and user-friendly.

 Step 4: Balance Vision with Feasibility